vsugrob/GeometryLibrary/README.md

 Input polygons are free to suffer from any imaginable degeneracy.
 Vertices can be coincident, collinear, float-epsilon-close to each other.
-Contours can be self-intersecting, segments can be one on top of another.
+Contours can be self-intersecting, segments can be on top of each other.
-They can even duplicate each other.